KNMI/adaguc-server/doc/tutorials/Configure_solar_terminator.md

 ```

 Feel free to customize the style to your preference, such as adding a fill color with transparency.
 However, keep in mind that the solar terminator calculation returns fixed categories rather than precise solar zenith angle values.

+The `offset` attribute is optional, with the default being one year.
+The time range that will be made available is `(now-offset, now+offset)`.

 ## Step 3: Scan the new data